Update Your BMC Firmware#

 Check bmc/README for information about release versions and dates.

-External Root of Trust (ERoT) hardware is part of the BMC module for the IGX Orin Board Kit, which is intended for production.
+External Root of Trust (ERoT) hardware is part of the BMC module for the NVIDIA IGX Orin Board Kit, which is intended for production.
 ERoT hardware provides a secure flash and boot mechanism.
 Because the IGX Developer Kit is not intended for production, it is provided without ERoT hardware.

 Warning